pingcap/docs-cn/sql/character-set-support.md

     [COLLATE collation_name]
 ```

-## Connection Character Sets and Collations
+## Connection character sets and collations

 - The server character set and collation are the values of the `character_set_server` and `collation_server` system variables.